webbben/memory-card-share/README.md

 * Discard changes - run this to revert your (unsaved) changes back to the version on github
 * Quit - quit

-TODO - add more details for each option
+TODO - add more details for each option and stuff